mckoss/namespace/README.md

 local functions or variables defined in your closure function will only be available within your module, unless explicitly exported by you.

-## Namespace.export(obj)
+## Namespace.extend(obj)

-You can use the *export* function as a convenient way to add public properties to your namespace:
+You can use the *extend* function as a convenient way to add public properties to your namespace:

     function publicFunction {
     }